centreon/centreon-documentation/versioned_docs/version-23.10/developer/developer-widget.md

 $template->display('dummy.ihtml');
 ```

-This line asks php to call the **dummy.ihtml** smarty template to display the results:
+This line asks PHP to call the **dummy.ihtml** smarty template to display the results:

 ```PHP
 $template->display('dummy.ihtml');